brendanpshea/data-science/README.md

 # Data Science: A Practical and Philosophical Introduction
 ### Brendan Shea, PHD

-This virtual textbook (delivered as a series of Jupyer notebooks) provides an introduction to basic concepts of concepts and tools of data science.
-We look both at the *technical* aspects (using Python, R, and SQL), and the more scientific/philosophical issues regarding methodology, interpretation and communication of results, and ethics.
+This virtual textbook (delivered as a series of Jupyer notebooks) provides an introduction to basic concepts and tools of data science.
+We look both at the technical aspects (using Python, R, and SQL) of data science, and more scientific/philosophical issues regarding methodology, interpretation and communication of results, and ethics.

 ## [Chapter 1: Introduction to Data Science](https://colab.research.google.com/github/brendanpshea/data-science/blob/main/Data_Science_01_Introduction.ipynb)